Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Experiments

 We also provide comparisons on the COCO \texttt{test-dev} set in Table~\ref{coco_pose_test}.
-Our HRVMamba-S achieves an $\operatorname{AP}$ of 75.3, outperforming ViTPose-B by 0.2 while using only one-eleventh of its parameters.
+Our HRVMamba-Small achieves an $\operatorname{AP}$ of 75.3, outperforming ViTPose-B by 0.2 while using only one-eleventh of its parameters.
 It matches the performance of VMamba-B, but with just one-fifth of the FLOPs.
-Furthermore, HRVMamba-B surpasses HRFormer-B by 0.5 in $\operatorname{AP}$ and 0.4 in $\operatorname{AR}$ without pretraining on ImageNet, and achieves SOTA performance.
+Furthermore, HRVMamba-Base surpasses HRFormer-Base by 0.5 in $\operatorname{AP}$ and 0.4 in $\operatorname{AR}$ without pretraining on ImageNet.
+After pretraining on ImageNet, HRVMamba-Base achieves 76.7 $\operatorname{AP}$ and 81.5 $\operatorname{AR}$, setting a new state-of-the-art performance.